Background pattern

 • Early stages of Lyme disease (transmitted by ticks).

-• alternative treatment for:
+• alternative treatment of:

 • Syphilis in patients allergic to penicillin.

-• adjunctive treatment for severe acne vulgaris.
+• co-adjuvant in the treatment of severe acne vulgaris.

 • prevention of malaria (transmitted through mosquito bites).